 PCB Design and Assembly

-It is always prudent to design printed circuit boards with PCB assembly in mind.
+It is always prudent to design printed circuit boards with PCB manufacturing & assembly in mind.
 However, this concept proves a commonly misunderstood concept.
 It is common knowledge that the Assembly of components can happen via one or both through-hole and surface-mount technology approaches.
 You have to identify the appropriate approach in the design phase to ensure that you approach the right PCB assembly partner for your needs.

 PCB Assembly with Through-Hole Electronic Components